TL;DR

 Androgenic Alopecia is the most common type of hair loss that causes balding in adulthood.
 This hereditary condition affects around 50 million men and 30 million women just in the United States.

-Most commonly referred to as Male Pattern Baldness or Female Pattern Baldness, androgenetic alopecia can’t be directly treated by medical treatments; but its effects can be significantly reduced and reversed with a hair loss treatment such as FUT or FUE hair transplants.
+Medical treatments can’t directly treat androgenetic alopecia.
+However, its effects can be significantly reduced and reversed with hair loss treatments such as FUT or FUE hair transplant surgeries.

 And for female patients with female pattern hair loss, the Ludwig scale can be used to determine the stage of female pattern baldness: